Noovolari/leapp/docs/index.md

 Leapp is compatible out-of-the-box with any third-party tool that uses the default cloud provider credential chain like Terraform, the Serverless Framework, Amplify, and much more.

+Leapp information needed to retrieve credentials are stored **LOCALLY** inside his [workspace](https://docs.leapp.cloud/concepts/).
+Critical information such as Cloud secrets and token are stored inside the **System Vault**.

 ![Leapp Main Window](images/main-window.png?style=center-img)

 ## Key Features